Sean Kelly (cyclist): Early life and amateur career

 On 9 December 1976, a private jet was flown from Dole Airport, near Besançon and landed at Dublin Airport.
 Onboard was directeur sportif Jean de Gribaldy, pilot Bernard Dagot and a youthful French amateur cyclist, Noël Converset.
-Dagot, Chief Air Traffic Controller at Dole Airport, spoke fluent English and his linguistic skills earned him the role of an interpreter.
+Dagot, Chief Air Traffic Controller at Dole Airport, spoke fluent English and his language skills earned him the role of interpreter.
 Converset, Kelly's teammate at Metz, was taken to Ireland to identify Kelly and assist in the recruitment process.
 The three Frenchmen hired a taxi in Dublin to take them to Carrick-on-Suir.
 Upon arrival in Carrick-on-Suir, they were given directions to Kelly's home in rural Curraghduff.
 Arriving unexpectedly, Jack and Nellie Kelly greeted them.
 Sean, who wasn't at home, was out driving a tractor.
 The trio decided to drive out the Dungarvan road in the hope that they would discover Kelly on his trip back home in the tractor.
 Soon they encountered a tractor, driven by a young man, travelling towards them.
 De Gribaldy asked Converset, "Is that Kelly?" to which the uncertain Converset (Note: De Gribaldy signed Noël Converset to ride with the Flandria team for the 1977 season.) hesitantly answered.
 De Gribaldy ordered the driver to bring the taxi to a halt.
 Dagot emerged from the taxi hailing the tractor and asked the driver, "Are you Sean Kelly?" to which the response was, "Yes, I am Sean Kelly."
 Both parties agreed to go to Kelly's home in Curraghduff for negotiations.
 De Gribaldy offered Kelly an annual salary of £4000, which Kelly declined.
 Kelly consulted Pat McQuaid and Ireland's cycling team manager John Lackey for advice.
 A week later, de Gribaldy telephoned Kelly, at home in Ireland from Besançon.
 Kelly successfully negotiated a deal, asking for £6000 in the process, which Gribaldy agreed to.
 Kelly now had a professional contract with Flandria.
 Pat's brother Oliver replaced Kelly at Velo Club Metz.

 Kelly travelled to France in late January 1977 and lived for two years at 18, Place de la Révolution (formerly, Place du Marché) in Besançon, de Gribaldy's home town.
 The apartment was above a bike shop owned by de Gribaldy.
 He shared with four teammates, Noël Converset, Marcel Tinazzi, René Bittinger and Dominique Sanders.